hbk91/2021StudyNotes/Coursera/Digital_Product_Management_UVA_Darden/Course1.md

 #### 3. Product Manager:
    1. Quite often, Product Managers get in the trap of Feasibility and Viability.
 This often leads to failure
    2. Before iPod came along, there were several mp3 players that did a decent job.
 However, iPod solved a      critical pain point.
-Loading music into mp3 players was a painful experience via third-party softwares etc. iPod made that process smooth and thus became the market leader.
+Loading music into mp3 players was a painful experience via third-party softwares etc. iPod made that process smooth via iTunes and iTunes store and thus became the market leader.
    3. Desirability-Feasibility-Viability

 ### B. Week2: Being a Product Manager: